Numen (band): The era with César Alcaraz

 At the end of 2014, Antonio Valiente, Numen's guitarist, left the group, and was replaced by Marcos Beviá.

 Since that moment, a new stage began in which, instead of falling into a long lethargy as after the publication of Samsara in 1998, Numen performed concerts for the presentation of their second album Numenclature.
 This second work was received positively by specialized critics.

 Meanwhile, Numen has taken advantage of this new impulse to undertake their newest, musical project that was published in March 2019.
 On this occasion, Numen has published their album Cyclomythia in vinyl format.
 Cyclothymia (consisting of six tracks) may well be Numen's darkest album, its name deriving from the mood and personality disorder named cyclomythia.
 It is not a conceptual disc, although it nears this style by virtue of its exploration of the moods a human can sink into when life becomes a burden and a torment.
 There are other, less melancholic, themes in the album, such as in "Lady of the Winds" or "A Cosmic Prayer", which extol the value of the little things that surround us.
 Only the first theme, "The Man with the X-Ray Eyes", is outside of either categorisation, as a parody theme criticising the ease with which the human being makes value judgments.
 In 2019 Numen signed with the record label Mylodon Records.

 The era with Alba Hernández

 In 2019, its singer and guitarist leave the project to give way to Alba Hernández and Juanjo Herrera a new project that, according to what they have revealed on their official website and on social networks, will be a rock opera entitled "The outsider".
 To date they have released two singles from this fourth album, "Sophia" and "Toys".
 On the other hand, after the COVID break, they have resumed their live activity, highlighting their participation as the support band for Marillion in Lisbon (June 11, 2022) with Jorge Camarero as their new guitarist.
 This event served to review old themes and some of those that will be presented on the new album.

+The Outsider (released in July 4th of 2025) is a conceptual opera that traces the emotional and spiritual journey of a man who has always lived on the margins—longing to belong, yet unable to betray his inner truth.
+The narrative unfolds from a childhood marked by silence and alienation, through years of inner conflict, spiritual awakening, and ultimately, personal liberation.

+Musically and thematically, the work is enriched by the collaboration of Steve Rothery (of Marillion), whose atmospheric guitar textures lend voice to the protagonist’s longing and inner vastness, and Nacho Mañó (of Presuntos Implicados), whose warm, expressive bass lines and production sensibility bring emotional depth and clarity to the sonic landscape.

+In the end, the Outsider stops chasing acceptance and instead embraces his difference as a source of strength.
+He emerges, not as someone who has found his place in the world, but as someone who has finally found peace within himself.